Lewik/mcp-tools-proxy/README.md

-# MCP Tools Proxy
+# MCP Tools Proxy - MCP Tools Filter

 A configurable proxy for Model Context Protocol (MCP) tool filtering.
-This proxy allows you to control which MCP tools are available to AI assistants.
+This proxy acts as a filter that allows you to control which MCP tools are available to AI assistants.

 ## Features